 The rewards structure of the Barclaycard Arrival Plus® World Elite Mastercard® is straightforward: you earn 2X miles for every dollar you spend on purchases with the card.
 Travel statement credits start when you’ve earned at least 10,000 miles, you can redeem them against an eligible travel purchase of at least $100 made within the last 120 days.

-As an added bonus, you can get 5% miles back to use toward your next redemption, every time you redeem.
+In addition, you get 5% miles back to use toward your next redemption, every time you redeem.
 So if you redeem 10,000 miles against a $100 eligible travel purchase, you can get 500 miles added back to your account pretty quick, making it easier to reach the 10,000-mile redemption threshold again.

 Barclaycard Arrival Plus® World Elite Mastercard® Pros